Hemanth094/AI-AGENT-MAIN/README.md

-Sure!
-Here's the full README.md file for your E-Commerce AI (Version 1) project — fully formatted and ready to use:

 # 🚀 E-Commerce AI — Version 1

 An intelligent, interactive web app for analyzing your e-commerce data using natural language.
 Ask questions like a human.
 Get insights like a pro. 💡